Cultural Preservation

 As Ioway people, we still try to continue to practice our cultural ways of life today and teach them to our younger generation.
 We do have ceremonies that we have picked up along the way and grounds for a sweat lodge, in which the cleansing ceremony is usually held every week.
 You may be able to contact (405) 547-2402 for more information.
 Also, we do have Native American Church grounds established whenever it’s needed, although we have not had an Ioway Chapter for some years now.

-Iowa Indian Village History Farm Dedication1700Hut_8397801D5E075
+Iowa Indian Village History Farm Dedication

 On Labor Day, September 6th, approximately 100 people gathered for the formal dedication of the Ioway Indian Village Farm at Living History Farms in Urbandale, Iowa.

-Seven representatives of the Iowa Tribe of Oklahoma were special guests: Gabrielle Sine, 1982 Tribal Princess; Nelson White, Vice-Chairman; Solomon NaweNuwe Kent, 84 year-old Tribal Chief; Vera White, Treasurer; E. Joyce Bigsoldier, Secretary; Pierce McClellan, Council Person; and Mae Sine.
+Seven representatives of the Iowa Tribe of Oklahoma were special guests: Gabrielle Sine, 1982 Tribal Princess; Nelson White, Vice-Chairman; Solomon NaweNuwe Kent, 84 year-old Tribal Chief; Vera White, Treasurer; E. Joyce Bigsoldier, Secretary; Pierce McClellan, Council Person; and Mae Sine

 Project committee members, Board and staff of Living History Farms and the Iowa Natural Heritage Foundation, and members of the Iowa Humanities Board were on hand to review the project history and provide interpretation.